Finite element hybridization of port-Hamiltonian systems: Introduction

-In this work, we present a hybridization scheme for a dual-field mixed Galerkin formulation of port-Hamiltonian systems.
-Hybridization leads to theoretical and practical benefits.
-First of all the Lagrange multiplier functions correspond to weak boundary traces of solution components, thus providing additional information about the solution.
-An important computational advantage is given by the so called static condensation \cite{guyan1965reduction}: degrees of freedom for discontinuous function spaces can be locally eliminated using the Schur complement.
-The resulting system of equations only involves degrees of freedom for the globally coupled boundary Lagrange multipliers.
-This leads to a smaller system to be solved than the original problem.
-Via local postprocessing the quality of the approximated solution can be improved.
-Very recently, finite element exterior calculus hybridization and post-processing have been detailed for the Hodge Laplacian \cite{stern2023hyb}.
-This framework represents the basis for the present contribution.
-A major distinction to our formulation in \cite{brugnoli2022df} is that we starting by demanding less regularity for the variable that does not undergo the exterior derivative. {This choice is common to other mixed finite element formulations for wave propagation problems, see for instance \cite{cohen2002higher}.
-To ensure discrete conservation properties,} this variable is here discretized using broken finite element differential forms in order to establish a local discrete subcomplex property.
-Following the framework described in \cite{stern2023hyb}, the mixed Galerkin scheme is then hybridized by introducing a broken (and therefore local) multiplier, capturing the information related to the normal trace, and an unbroken global multiplier, representing the tangential trace of the regular variable.
-The hybrid formulation is completely equivalent to the mixed Galerkin discretization and thus retains all its properties. {The general case of mixed boundary conditions is here considered.
-The primal and dual formulation differs in the way boundary conditions are handled: essential boundary conditions of the primal formulation are natural in the dual one and vice-versa.} An interesting connection between discretization and system theory is established, as the local problems can be formulated as port-Hamiltonian differential algebraic systems (or port-Hamiltonian descriptor systems \cite{beattie2018phdae}) and the hybridization scheme can be reinterpreted as interconnection of the local problems. {Explicit schemes, like the leapfrog scheme (also called Störmer-Verlet in the context of Hamiltonian dynamics) are typically preferred in the context of wave propagation.
-This is due to the fact that by introducing mass lumping strategies, the resulting system is fully explicit and no linear system has to be solved \cite{egger2021mass}.
-However, we are here concerned with exact preservation of the power balance as it implies preservation of the Dirac structure.} For this reason, the time discretization is obtained by using the implicit midpoint method, that provides an exact discrete power balance \cite{kotyczka2019discrete,kirby2015wave}. {This implicit method can be directly applied to the index two differential-algebraic system arising from the hybridization procedure.} The resulting system is a saddle point problem that can be efficiently solved via a static condensation procedure.
-This leads to a considerable reduction of the number of unknowns as only the global trace variable of the continuous field need to be solved for.
-Local variables can be subsequently computed in parallel, as they are completely uncoupled.
-Because of the peculiar structure of port-Hamiltonian systems, the size reduction obtained by means of the hybridization is even more important than the one obtained for the Hodge Laplacian in \cite{stern2023hyb}, as the $L^2$ variable, being of local nature, is completely discarded from the global problem.\\
+\revtwo{In this work, we consider the hybridization of a slightly different primal-dual formulation with respect to \cite{brugnoli2022df}.
+Linear hyperbolic port-Hamiltonian systems are special cases of the wave Hodge equation and lack one part of the Hodge Laplacian is missing.
+Therefore, the variational mixed formulation does not require both variables to be conforming and one variable (that does not undergo differentiation) can be taken to be less regular, i.e. in a broken finite element space (this choice is common to other previous mixed formulations \cite{cohen2002higher}).
+To ensure discrete conservation properties, this discontinuous space is chosen to verify local discrete subcomplex property and the resulting formulation is equivalent to the one presented \cite{brugnoli2022df}.
+Following the framework described in \cite{stern2023hyb}, the conforming variable in the mixed Galerkin scheme is then hybridized by introducing a broken (and therefore local) multiplier, capturing the information related to the normal trace, and an unbroken global multiplier, representing the tangential trace of the regular variable.} Explicit time integration schemes like the leapfrog scheme (also called St\"ormer-Verlet in the context of Hamiltonian dynamics) are typically preferred in the context of wave propagation.
+This is due to the fact that by introducing mass lumping strategies, the resulting linear system is block diagonal and can be efficiently solved \cite{egger2021mass}.
+However, we are here concerned with exact preservation of the power balance as it implies preservation of the Dirac structure.
+For this reason, the time discretization is obtained by using the implicit midpoint method, that provides an exact discrete power balance \cite{kirby2015wave,kotyczka2019discrete}.
+This implicit method can be directly applied to the index two differential-algebraic system arising from the hybridization procedure.
+The resulting system is a saddle point problem that can be efficiently solved via static condensation.
+This leads to a considerable reduction of the number of unknowns as the final linear only contains the global trace variable of the continuous field.
+Local variables can be subsequently computed in parallel, as they are completely uncoupled. \revone{Because of the peculiar structure of port-Hamiltonian systems, the size reduction obtained by means of the hybridization is even more important than the one obtained for the Hodge Laplacian in \cite{stern2023hyb}, as the continuity of only one variable needs to be enforced via a global trace multiplier.}\\